21JW/flight-booking-system/readme.md

 1. whether the user has booked that flight✔
 2. whether all fields except note are not null and valid. ✔

+### user_flight

 ## APIs

+### flight
+1. add flight
+2. get flight by id
+3. update flight by id
+4. Search flight by departure, destination,start time, end time and order by price.

+### user
+1. add user
+2. get user by id or email
+3. update user by id
+4. get user by idlist

+### user_flight
+1. add user_flight(connect user with a flight)
+2. delete user_flight(disconnect user with a flight)
+3. get all user_flights responses